cho45/hash-multivalue.js/README.md

 RESTRICTION
 -----------

-'get', 'getOne', 'getAll', 'set', 'add', 'remove', 'clear' and so on are methods for manipulating instance, so you can't access the keys named so directly.
+'get', 'getAll', 'set', 'add', 'remove', 'clear' and so on are methods for manipulating instance, so you can't access the keys named so directly.
 Eg:

 	var hash = HashMultiValue({